gdsfactory/gdsfactory/docs/component_intro.md

 ## Types

-What types of data do you have in gf.
-Where is the gf.name come from?
+What are the common data types?

 ```eval_rst
 .. automodule:: gdsfactory.types
 ```

 ## Layers